chepakovich/express-mongodb-react-app/README.md

-# Message board with Express.js, MongoDB and React.js
+# Message board built with Express.js, MongoDB and React.js

 This is a single-page app (SPA) built with universal (or isomorphic) JavaScript:
 - Express, MongoDB and React on Node on the back-end